-Summer '11 District IT will issue an RFP for the next generation of departmental and edge switch deployments to include PoE Switches (Power over Ethernet) to support a long term migration to Voice over IP across the college.
-Upgrade of switches and migration to a VoIP architecture is anticipated to be a 24-36 month project.
+District IT will upgrade the network edge switches to include PoE (Power over Ethernet) to support a long term migration to Voice over IP across the college.
+Upgrade of switches and migration to a VoIP architecture is anticipated to be a 24 month project.